vallessergi/creative-automation-pipeline/README.md

 # Creative Automation Pipeline

-A full-stack automation system for generating social media creative assets, featuring a FastAPI backend and React frontend with AWS Cloudscape Design System.
+A full-stack automation system for generating social media creative assets, featuring AI-powered content moderation, GenAI image generation, and a modern React frontend with AWS Cloudscape Design System.

 ## Overview

 This system automates the creation of social media creatives by:
 - Providing a modern web interface for campaign management
 - Accepting campaign briefs through forms or JSON API
-- Performing content compliance validation before generation
+- **AI-powered content compliance validation** using Groq's Llama 3.1 model
+- **GenAI image generation** using Replicate's Flux model when assets are unavailable
 - Reusing existing assets when available
-- Creating placeholder images when assets are not available
 - Generating multiple aspect ratios (1:1, 9:16, 16:9)
 - Adding campaign message overlays with responsive text
-- Performing brand compliance checks after generation
 - Organizing outputs by product and aspect ratio
 - Tracking campaign metrics and performance